Alan Wake: Plot

 Alan Wake (voiced by Matthew Porretta) is a bestselling crime fiction author from New York City who suffers from a two-year stretch of writer's block.
-He and his wife Alice travel to the small mountain town of Bright Falls, Washington, for a short vacation at the advice of their friend and agent Barry Wheeler.
+He and his wife Alice travel to the small mountain town of Bright Falls, Washington, for a short vacation on the advice of their friend and agent Barry Wheeler.
 Before arriving, Alan has a nightmare about shadowy figures who try to kill him, when an ethereal figure in a diving suit intervenes in the dream and teaches him how to utilize light to fend off the shadows.

 Upon arrival in Bright Falls, Alan goes to a diner to retrieve the keys to their cabin from Carl Stucky, the landlord, but instead encounters a mysterious old woman, who tells him that Stucky had fallen ill and she was entrusted to give Alan the keys.
 The woman directs the couple to a cabin on an island in the middle of Cauldron Lake, a volcanic crater lake, where Alan experiences a vision of the old woman.
 As they unpack, Alice reveals that the real purpose of their trip is to help break his writer's block by arranging for him to see a famous Bright Falls psychologist named Dr. Emil Hartman.
 Alan is infuriated and storms out, only to rush back when he hears Alice crying for help.
 He returns just as Alice is dragged into the lake's waters by a mysterious force.
 Alan dives in after her, blacking out as he submerges.

 After yet another hallucination of the old woman, Alan regains consciousness, apparently having driven his car off the road with no memory of how he got there.
 He attempts to reach a nearby gas station but progress is hampered by murderous, shadowy figures resembling those in his dream.
 While fighting the shadows with light, Alan repeatedly encounters an ethereal figure in a diving suit similar to the one from his dream, who leaves behind pages of a manuscript entitled Departure.
 Ostensibly written by Alan, he has no memory of writing it.
 He soon discovers that the events of the manuscript are coming true and that the shadowy figures, named "Taken," are townsfolk possessed by a dark force.
 After killing a possessed Carl Stucky and reaching the gas station, Alan tries to alert Sheriff Sarah Breaker of his wife's disappearance but Sheriff Breaker states that there has been no island or cabin in Cauldron Lake for decades after it sank in a volcanic eruption.
 Breaker believes Alan is mentally unwell and takes him to the police station.
 Meanwhile, Barry arrives in Bright Falls in search of Alan.